Computer Vision for Robotics: Perception with OpenCV & Deep Learning Training Course

 - Implement the software components that underpin robotics.

-- Understand and apply elements of artificial intelligence (machine learning, deep learning, etc.) to build a smart robot.
+- Understand and apply the necessary elements of artificial intelligence (including machine learning and deep learning) to build smart robots.

-- Implement filters (Kalman and Particle) to enable the robot to locate moving objects in its environment.
+- Implement filters such as Kalman and Particle to enable the robot to locate moving objects in its environment.

-- Implement PID controls to regulate a robot's movement within an environment.
+- Apply PID controls to regulate a robot's movement within an environment.

-- Implement SLAM algorithms to enable a robot to map out an unknown environment.
+- Implement SLAM (Simultaneous Localization and Mapping) algorithms to enable a robot to map out an unknown environment.

-- Test and troubleshoot a robot in realistic scenarios, ensuring alignment with public sector workflows and governance for government applications.
+- Test and troubleshoot a robot in realistic scenarios.

 Autonomous Navigation & SLAM with ROS 2

-21 HoursROS 2 (Robot Operating System 2) is an open-source framework designed to support the development of complex and scalable robotic applications for government use.
+21 HoursROS 2 (Robot Operating System 2) is an open-source framework designed to support the development of complex and scalable robotic applications for government and industry use.

-This instructor-led, live training (online or onsite) is aimed at intermediate-level robotics engineers and developers who wish to implement autonomous navigation and SLAM (Simultaneous Localization and Mapping) using ROS 2.
+This instructor-led, live training (online or onsite) is aimed at intermediate-level robotics engineers and developers who wish to implement autonomous navigation and SLAM (Simultaneous Localization and Mapping) using ROS 2 for government projects.

 By the end of this training, participants will be able to:

-- Set up and configure ROS 2 for autonomous navigation applications in government projects.
+- Set up and configure ROS 2 for autonomous navigation applications in governmental settings.

-- Implement SLAM algorithms for mapping and localization in public sector environments.
+- Implement SLAM algorithms for mapping and localization suitable for public sector environments.

-- Integrate sensors such as LiDAR and cameras with ROS 2 for enhanced data collection and analysis.
+- Integrate sensors such as LiDAR and cameras with ROS 2 to enhance situational awareness in government operations.

-- Simulate and test autonomous navigation scenarios using Gazebo, a high-fidelity simulation environment.
+- Simulate and test autonomous navigation in Gazebo, a tool crucial for validating systems before deployment.

-- Deploy navigation stacks on physical robots to support government operations.
+- Deploy navigation stacks on physical robots used in various public sector workflows.

 Format of the Course

-- Hands-on practice using ROS 2 tools and simulation environments relevant to public sector workflows.
+- Hands-on practice using ROS 2 tools and simulation environments relevant to public sector needs.

-- Live-lab implementation and testing on virtual or physical robots, with a focus on government applications.
+- Live-lab implementation and testing on virtual or physical robots tailored for government use cases.

 Course Customization Options

-- To request a customized training for this course, specifically tailored for government needs, please contact us to arrange.
+- To request a customized training for this course, please contact us to arrange specific modules aligned with your agency's requirements.

 Developing Intelligent Bots with Azure